-‘Coraline’ by Neil Gaiman, is an Alice the Wonderland adventure.
+‘Coraline’ is an Alice the Wonderland adventure.
 Abusive, magical and includes an important cat.
 It’s the tale of a little girl who discovers a door to a parallel world, where her ‘other mother’ – the ‘beldame’ (archaic French for stepmother and also beautiful lady) and father reside.
 Initially more attentive, more beautiful and more loving than her own parents but with curiously emotionless flat black buttons for their eyes.
 It’s a world where at first her other mother seems perfect; happy to let Coraline return to her home without obligation.
 A mother who is caring, unselfish and wanting to fulfill her new daughter’s every need.
 She showers her with gifts, until her real motive is discovered.
 She wants to keep her, transform her into the object of her own fulfillment, trap her in the ‘other’ world… by taking her eyes and sewing buttons in their stead.

 The parallel with puppets is too clear to be missed.
 Coraline will become her puppet.
 She will give her eyes, she will sacrifice her unique perspective on the world, and lose herself to her other mother’s vision of herself.
 The other mother believes she is… the perfect mother.
 Which is what narcissist’s think.